pshreyam/url-shortener/README.md

 # URL Shortener

-The purpose of URL shorteners is to shorten certain urls in order to make it easier for the users.
-Typically url shortener services are deployed using shorter domain names.
+The purpose of URL shorteners is to shorten certain URLs in order to make it easier for the users.
+Typically URL shortener services are deployed using shorter domain names.

 ## Requirements and Dependencies